micmejia/bible-dump/AMPC/Romans/Rom 8.md

-Therefore, [there is] now no condemnation (no adjudging guilty of wrong) for those who are in Christ Jesus, _who live [and] walk not after the dictates of the flesh, but after the dictates of the Spirit_.
+Therefore, [there is] now no condemnation (no adjudging guilty of wrong) for those who are in Christ Jesus, who live [and] walk not after the dictates of the flesh, but after the dictates of the Spirit.